jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 ## TrackMate

-In this section parameters are stored that are used by TrackMate.
+In this section, parameters are stored that are used by TrackMate.
 The [TrackMate documentation pages](https://imagej.net/software/fiji/) contain much useful information on TrackMate.

 In this section, TrackMate parameters that are important in GlycoPaint are explained.
-Not parameterised, but important choices for TrackMate, are the 'LoG detector' model for spot detection and the 'Simple LAP tracker' model for tracking.
+Not parameterised, but important choices for TrackMate are the 'LoG detector' model for spot detection and the 'Simple LAP tracker' model for tracking.

 ### Spot Detection

 The RADIUS parameter is used during the spot detection phase to specify the size of the spots being tracked.
 It determines the radius of the detection filter applied to identify objects in the dataset.

 The value is dependent on multiple factors, including the microscope, recoding parameters and fluorophore used.
-For the GlycoPaint experiments we conducted, a RADIUS of 0.5 μm was found to give good results.
+For the GlycoPaint experiments we conducted, a RADIUS of 0.5 micrometerm was found to give good results.

 If positional accuracy is important, the DO_SUBPIXEL_LOCALIZATION parameter enables or disables the refinement of spot positions to subpixel accuracy.
 This feature is particularly useful for improving the precision of object tracking when working with high-resolution data or small objects that do not align perfectly with pixel boundaries.
 For GlycoPaint, positional accuracy is not important and the value of the parameter is set to False to avoid unncessarily increasing processing time.